 A few decades ago Americans considered preparing (prepping) for food shortages to be the realm of paranoid guys in camouflage who moved to north Idaho so they could dig a bunker and load ammunition pending the collapse of civilization-as-we-know-it.
 Today war, drought, overpopulation, earthquakes, hurricanes, and rising sea levels have left in their wakes 795 million chronically undernourished humans and 65.6 million refugees, more than at any time since World War II.
 Emergency food prepping is now mainstream especially in communities off the road systems.

-A lot of prepper books and websites borrow heavily from the Mormon Church’s food storage protocols.
+Prepper books and websites used to borrow heavily from the Mormon Church’s food storage protocols.
 Foodwise, Mormons are the religious equivalent of squirrels.
 Both denominations devoutly stock their pantries.
-You too, can get the Mormon list,* and adjust it to fit your own diet: vegan, kosher, gluten free, more or less fats/sugars/variety or whatever.
+In the past few years home food storage has evolved to where you can tailor your pantry to fit your own diet: vegan, kosher, gluten free, more or less fats/sugars/variety or whatever.
+You don’t need to go into debt for it.
 Slightly over-buying each week is a painless way to start building your food supply.
 A pound of organic dried beans here, a pound of brown rice there, a pound of butter that you throw in the freezer, extra spices, olive oil…before you know it you’ve got a month’s worth of food.
-Choose and store wisely (storage is a different column) and your food will remain nutritionally excellent for years or even decades.
+Choose and store wisely (organizing a pantry is a different column) and your food will remain nutritionally excellent for years or even decades.

 Things to be aware of if you decide to buy your emergency food online